- Why Choose Michigan Sociology?

 - Grants and Fellowships Awarded to Graduate Students

 - Graduate Students on the Job Market

 - New Student Information

 Note: GRE Scores are no longer considered in our admissions process.

 Applicants must submit the following to be considered for admission to graduate study at the University of Michigan's Sociology Department:

-Subplans - Subplans are not required, but if you do know which area(s) you are interested in please mention this in your application (Intended Graduate Program section) and statement of purpose.
+- Subplan(s) - Subplans are not required, but if you do know which area you are interested in, please select it in your application (Program Selection cont'd) and statement of purpose.
 Subplans are mapped onto the department's Area Exam topics.
-Students often change their mind once they are in graduate school regarding their intellectual interests; identifying a subplan does not restrict a student to that area once they arrive, but instead gives the admissions committee as sense of the intellectual breadth of the incoming cohort.
+Students' intellectual interests often evolve and change after they begin graduate school; identifying a subplan does not restrict a student to that area once they arrive, but instead gives the admissions committee as sense of the intellectual breadth of the incoming cohort.

-Personal Statement - Tell us about yourself: How have your background and life experiences, including cultural, geographical, financial, educational or other opportunities or challenges, motivated your decision to pursue a graduate degree at the University of Michigan?
+- Personal Statement - Tell us about yourself.
+How have your background and life experiences, including cultural, geographical, financial, educational or other opportunities or challenges, motivated your decision to pursue a graduate degree at the University of Michigan?
 For example, if you grew up in a community where educational, cultural, or other opportunities were either especially plentiful or especially lacking, you might discuss the impact this had on your development and interests.
 This should be a discussion of the journey that has led to your decision to seek a graduate degree.
+This statement should be no more than 500 words long.
 Please do not repeat your Academic Statement of Purpose.

-International students please see additional information listed here.
+*International students - please see additional information listed here.